Donations & Fundraising

 We have increased access to our Resource Room organizations!
 Starting in April 2022, we began hosting virtual Resource Room events.
 Be on the lookout for notifications about these events.
 If you need to be connected to a resource at other times throughout the year, please email us at [email protected] and describe your need.

 Please consider joining our Alumni Program!
 Alumni Program members are asked to give 4 hours a month to help strengthen our community.
 Alumni Program members are also eligible to serve in a special capacity as volunteers at events, engaging with Snowball Express families and encouraging them to connect with one another.
-Adults (parents/guardians) and Young Adults who have attended at least one in-person event are eligible to apply for the Alumni Program.
+Adults (surviving spouse/guardian) and Young Adults who have attended at least one in-person event are eligible to apply for the Alumni Program.

 Alumni Program members are asked to serve for one calendar year, with applications accepted from mid-November to mid-December.